Prasamshaaaa/Web-Worker-Example-Project/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+HealthCare Data Management Application
+This project is a healthcare data management application built using Angular and TypeScript.
+It allows users to load, manipulate, and export healthcare data from a CSV file.
+The application includes features like adding new columns, paginating data, and exporting the dataset to an Excel file.

 ## Table of Contents
       Features